Walking around the mall, looking at all the Christmas decorations and hearing familiar tunes, causes us to feel merry and bright. Right?

 11. Family: Let’s be honest, not everyone has a nice, easy-going family.
 And when they ALL gather into one room, usually with a glass of wine in hand, it can get ugly.
 If your issue is with in-laws or extended family, its wise to have a discussion with your spouse and include a unified battle/escape plan before the day arrives.

 12. Purposeless: Being lonely and having no sense of purpose are two different emotions.
+This is particularly true if you are struggling to find the right church.
 Let me state this clearly, God HAS a purpose for you.
 And if you don’t know what that is yet, He’s MORE than willing to help you find it.
 You may have heard the phrase, “Wise men still seek Him.”
 It’s true.
 If you need a resource this one the Purpose Driven Life is great.

 If your sadness is severe, or you have thoughts of suicide, please don’t wait to contact someone.
 Here is help: